-I really do wish I could thank everyone who helped me get where I am today, whether it be my grandparents, Andy and Lorna Moffat, and parents, Jim and Doreen Penner, who showed me that hard work will pay off in dividends.
-Or if it is the employers who hired me along the way showing me so many life skills that I will continue to use.
+I wish to thank everyone who helped me get where I am today, starting with my grandparents, Andy and Lorna Moffat, and parents, Jim and Doreen Penner, all of whom showed me that hard work will pay off in dividends.
+This list has to include the employers who hired me along the way, showing me so many life skills that I will continue to use.
 Unfortunately, due to space considerations, I cannot name all those who helped individually.